rchilak1/DS3/README.md

-# DS3

-Visualizer for CS4372 Assignment 3
+# CS4372 Assignment 3 Visualizer

 app.py
   - serves as the streamlit backend